David Hoyle (priest): Ordained ministry

 Hoyle was ordained in the Church of England as a deacon in 1986 and as a priest in 1987.
 His first post was as curate of the Church of the Good Shepherd in Chesterton, Cambridge, after which he was a Fellow and chaplain (later Dean) of Magdalene College, Cambridge.
 He was vicar of Christ Church in Southgate, London, and then Director of Ministry for the Diocese of Gloucester and residentiary canon of Gloucester Cathedral until his appointment as Dean of Bristol in 2010.

 He was installed as Dean of Bristol on 29 May 2010.
 On 19 June 2019, it was announced that he had been appointed Dean of Westminster, and he took up his appointment on 16 November 2019 following the retirement of John Hall.
 Four months later, Westminster Abbey was obliged to close its doors due to the COVID-19 pandemic, dealing what Hoyle described as a "shattering blow" to its finances, given that 90% of its income came from visitors' entrance fees.

 Hoyle conducted the State Funeral of Queen Elizabeth II on 19 September, 2022 at Westminster Abbey following the rubric of the 1662 Book of Common Prayer.
 At the beginning of the service Hoyle gave the bidding and then the blessing at the end.
-He also took part in the 2023 Coronation.
+He also took part in the coronation of Charles III and Camilla in 2023.